e61-Institute/research-note-template/README.md

-# e61 Institute Portrait Research Note LaTeX template
+# e61 Institute Research Note LaTeX template

-This Github repo hosts the LaTeX template for e61 Institute Portrait Reseach Notes.
+This Github repo hosts the LaTeX template for e61 Institute Reseach Notes.

+If you are looking for the micro note template, click [here](https://github.com/e61-Institute/micronote-template).

 ## How to load the template into your Overleaf